Krivera7522/Krivera7522/README.md

 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love groot from guardians of the galaxy, I love to play volleyball, and the beach is one of my favorite places.

-Here is a picture of my pet :grinning:
+Thank you for reading, here is some eye candy :grinning:

 ![](https://raw.githubusercontent.com/Krivera7522/Motatas/main/smaller.png?token=GHSAT0AAAAAABVXJEEUNUWMEES7LBW5PW4IYVMZFFQ)